Q: What is Amazon IoT SiteWise?

-A: AWS IoT SiteWise is a managed service that enables industrial enterprises to collect, store, organize, and visualize thousands of sensor data streams across multiple industrial facilities.
-AWS IoT SiteWise includes software that runs on a gateway device that sits onsite in a facility, continuously collects the data from a historian or a specialized industrial server, and sends it to the AWS Cloud.
-Data can also be ingested into AWS IoT SiteWise through AWS IoT Core via the MQTT protocol or by using a REST API.
-With AWS IoT SiteWise, you can skip months of developing undifferentiated data collection and cataloging solutions.
+A: Amazon IoT SiteWise is a managed service that enables industrial enterprises to collect, store, organize, and visualize thousands of sensor data streams across multiple industrial facilities.
+Amazon IoT SiteWise includes software that runs on a gateway device that sits onsite in a facility, continuously collects the data from a historian or a specialized industrial server, and sends it to the Amazon Web Services Cloud.
+Data can also be ingested into Amazon IoT SiteWise through Amazon IoT Core via the MQTT protocol or by using a REST API.
+With Amazon IoT SiteWise, you can skip months of developing undifferentiated data collection and cataloging solutions.
 Instead, you can focus on using your data to detect and fix equipment issues, spot inefficiencies and improve production output.

-Q: Why should I use AWS IoT SiteWise?
+Q: Why should I use Amazon IoT SiteWise?

 Q: What are the pre-requisites for using SiteWise Monitor?

-A: Before using a SiteWise Monitor web application, your edge devices and equipment must be configured to send data to AWS IoT SiteWise.
-If edge data is stored in on-premises historians, then AWS IoT SiteWise software can be run on an edge gateway to transmit data to AWS.
-If edge data is transmitted to AWS IoT Core using the MQTT protocol, then AWS IoT SiteWise must be selected as the destination endpoint in the Rules Engine.
-Once data is flowing to AWS, digital models of edge devices and equipment must be created in AWS IoT SiteWise.
-Finally, you will have to link the equipment data ingested into AWS IoT SiteWise to the asset models created and instantiate the models that represent the actual edge devices and equipment.
+A: Before using a SiteWise Monitor web application, your edge devices and equipment must be configured to send data to Amazon IoT SiteWise.
+If edge data is stored in on-premises historians, then Amazon IoT SiteWise software can be run on an edge gateway to transmit data to Amazon Web Services.
+If edge data is transmitted to Amazon IoT Core using the MQTT protocol, then Amazon IoT SiteWise must be selected as the destination endpoint in the Rules Engine.
+Once data is flowing to Amazon Web Services, digital models of edge devices and equipment must be created in Amazon IoT SiteWise.
+Finally, you will have to link the equipment data ingested into Amazon IoT SiteWise to the asset models created and instantiate the models that represent the actual edge devices and equipment.

 Q: How do I setup SiteWise Monitor?

-A: To create a web application, an Administrator user will login to the AWS Management Console and then open the AWS IoT SiteWise console.
-They will then navigate to the Getting Started page under the AWS IoT SiteWise Monitor menu.
+A: To create a web application, an Administrator user will login to the Amazon Web Services Management Console and then open the Amazon IoT SiteWise console.
+They will then navigate to the Getting Started page under the Amazon IoT SiteWise Monitor menu.
 The Getting Started page guides the Administrator through a simple step-by-step workflow to 1/ create a web portal, 2/ select users as administrators of the web portal and 3/ add users that will have access to the web portal.

 Q: How is operational data secured within SiteWise Monitor?

-A: SiteWise Monitor web application users are authenticated using the IAM credentials within their AWS account.
+A: SiteWise Monitor web application users are authenticated using the IAM credentials within their Amazon Web Services account.
 An Administrator user can setup which assets and asset data is accessible in a web application, and which users are authorized to use that web application.

 Q: How quickly can I start visualizing my data after ingestion?

-A: AWS IoT SiteWise provides the ability to create no-code, fully-managed web applications using SiteWise Monitor for visualizing and interacting with operational data from devices and equipment connected to AWS IoT.
+A: Amazon IoT SiteWise provides the ability to create no-code, fully-managed web applications using SiteWise Monitor for visualizing and interacting with operational data from devices and equipment connected to Amazon IoT.
 Using SiteWise Monitor, you can view asset data and computed data in near real-time.
-To enable this near-real time visualization of your data, AWS IoT SiteWise automatically computes commonly used statistical aggregates such as average, sum, and count over a set of time intervals.
+To enable this near-real time visualization of your data, Amazon IoT SiteWise automatically computes commonly used statistical aggregates such as average, sum, and count over a set of time intervals.
 These auto-computed aggregates are stored in the time series data store and can also be queried by custom applications.

-Q: How can I use assets in AWS IoT SiteWise to virtually represent my industrial equipment?
+Q: How can I use assets in Amazon IoT SiteWise to virtually represent my industrial equipment?

-Q: How can I ingest my equipment data to AWS IoT SiteWise?
+Q: How can I ingest my equipment data to Amazon IoT SiteWise?

-A: AWS IoT SiteWise provides multiple ways for you to collect equipment data.
-First, you can run the AWS IoT SiteWise gateway software on third-party industrial computers and gateways and read data from equipment using protocols such as Modbus and EtherNet/IP, or from OPC-UA data aggregators and historian databases to upload thousands of data streams per second.
+A: Amazon IoT SiteWise provides multiple ways for you to collect equipment data.
+First, you can run the Amazon IoT SiteWise gateway software on third-party industrial computers and gateways and read data from equipment using protocols such as Modbus and EtherNet/IP, or from OPC-UA data aggregators and historian databases to upload thousands of data streams per second.
 The gateway can cache data locally in the event of intermittent internet connectivity which is common in remote facilities.
-Second, AWS IoT SiteWise supports MQTT data ingestion via integration with AWS IoT Core.
-You can use the AWS IoT message broker to subscribe to a topic that is publishing messages from your industrial equipment, and then use the AWS IoT Core Rules Engine to route messages to AWS IoT SiteWise.
-Finally, you can use the AWS SDK to send data from any custom edge or cloud application.
+Second, Amazon IoT SiteWise supports MQTT data ingestion via integration with Amazon IoT Core.
+You can use the Amazon IoT message broker to subscribe to a topic that is publishing messages from your industrial equipment, and then use the Amazon IoT Core Rules Engine to route messages to Amazon IoT SiteWise.
+Finally, you can use the Amazon SDK to send data from any custom edge or cloud application.

-Q: How do I use AWS IoT SiteWise data in my custom application?
+Q: How do I use Amazon IoT SiteWise data in my custom application?

-Q: How do I use AWS IoT SiteWise with Grafana?
+Q: How do I use Amazon IoT SiteWise with Grafana?

-A: With the AWS IoT SiteWise plugin for Grafana, you can visualize and monitor your equipment data and metrics from AWS IoT SiteWise in near-real time using the wide range of visualization options in Grafana dashboards.
-You can also easily combine data from multiple sources (e.g., AWS IoT SiteWise, Amazon CloudWatch) and monitor them all using a single Grafana dashboard.
+A: With the Amazon IoT SiteWise plugin for Grafana, you can visualize and monitor your equipment data and metrics from Amazon IoT SiteWise in near-real time using the wide range of visualization options in Grafana dashboards.
+You can also easily combine data from multiple sources (e.g., Amazon IoT SiteWise, Amazon CloudWatch) and monitor them all using a single Grafana dashboard.
 To learn more, see the documentation.
 See below for a sample screenshot of a Grafana dashboard.

-Q: Does AWS IoT SiteWise support AWS CloudFormation?
+Q: Does Amazon IoT SiteWise support Amazon CloudFormation?

 A: Yes.
-You can author AWS CloudFormation templates to automate creation and management of AWS IoT SiteWise resources for data ingestion and asset modeling, without having to manually provision them through the AWS IoT SiteWise console or write custom scripts.
+You can author Amazon CloudFormation templates to automate creation and management of Amazon IoT SiteWise resources for data ingestion and asset modeling, without having to manually provision them through the Amazon IoT SiteWise console or write custom scripts.
 You can also reuse these templates across accounts and regions to ensure consistency.
-AWS CloudFormation support for SiteWise Monitor resources is not available at this time.
+Amazon CloudFormation support for SiteWise Monitor resources is not available at this time.